laurium-labs/CoilGun.jl/README.md

 The device itself can be used for a number of different applications.
 Some notable applications are: general nailing, clearing computer memory, material testing, scientific demonstrations, etc, etc. The goal of this project is to be able to accelerate the projectile to mach 1.

-This code takes into consideration the following effects:
+This code takes into consideration the following effects: \n -Friction
--Friction
 -air resistance
 -time for switches and coils to reach a steady state value